 Electric wet radiator systems work in a similar way to gas or oil central heating systems.
 The boiler uses electricity to heat water that gets pumped around the radiators in your home.
 The water in your tank is also heated using electricity, rather than oil or gas.

 Most radiator systems should have a programmer that controls when the heating and hot water comes on and off.
 In most cases, you'll also have a boost function.
 This lets you turn on the heating without changing the settings on the programmer.
-It's handy if you need a quick boost of heating or hot water, but it will be more expensive if you use it outside of the off-peak times.
+It's handy if you need a quick boost of heating or hot water, but it'll be more expensive if you use it outside of the off-peak times.

 Your thermostat sets the temperature of your home.
 The ideal temperature is usually around 21°C. Some radiator systems have thermostatic radiator valves (known as TRVs) to set the temperature of individual rooms.
 If you have rooms that aren't used often, you can keep them at a lower heat to save money.
-Don't turn them off altogether, though, as this could lead to dampness from condensation.
+Don't turn them off altogether though, as this could lead to dampness from condensation.

 If you have a meter with two rates, chances are you're probably an Economy 7 or Domestic Economy customer.
 They're the most well known of our all-electric tariffs, but they're not the only ones.